 There’s a laundry list of foods known to trigger a migraine attack, the most common ones being foods that contain histamine and MSG, chocolate, cheese and other dairy products, artificial sweeteners (e.g. aspartame), [and] caffeine . . .

-Coca-Cola Zero Sugar comes in several different flavors, including cherry, vanilla, cherry vanilla, and orange vanilla.
+Coca-Cola Zero Sugar comes in several different flavours in the UK, including cherry and vanilla, with additional limited-release flavours.

-The full list of ingredients for a single can of 12 fluid oz. includes carbonated water, caramel color, phosphoric acid, aspartame, potassium benzoate (to protect taste), natural flavors, acesulfame potassium, and caffeine.
-Coke Zero has 40 mg of sodium (2% of the daily recommended value) and 60 mg of potassium (also 2%).
+The full list of ingredients for a single can of 330 ml in the UK includes water, caramel colour, phosphoric acid, sweeteners aspartame and acesulfame K, natural flavourings Including caffeine, and sodium citrate (to regulate acidity).
+Coke Zero has 70 mg of sodium (1% of the daily recommended value).
 It also has an amino acid known as phenylalanine, which should be avoided by anyone with phenylketonuria (PKU).

 Is Coke Zero Caffeine-Free?

-No, Coke Zero has 34 mg of caffeine in a single 12 fluid oz. can.
+No, Coke Zero has 32 mg of caffeine in a single 330 ml can.
 But did you know: Caffeine-free Coke Zero exists?
 It’s called Coke Zero Sugar Zero Caffeine.

-The only difference in the listed ingredients is that there is no caffeine, with potassium citrate instead.
+The only difference in the listed ingredients is that there is no caffeine.

 For an artistic expression of the feeling you get from drinking this, check out this YouTube video.